XRPLF/rippled/Builds/linux/README.md

 the [rippled-package-builder](https://github.com/ripple/rippled-package-builder)
 repository.

-Note: Ubuntu 16.04 users may need to update their compiler (see the dependencies section).
 For non Ubuntu distributions, the steps below should work be installing the appropriate dependencies using that distribution's package management tools.